Cambridge Electric Cement

 Dr Philippa Horton trained with JLR as an automotive design engineer and following a PhD on material efficiency in automotive production, joined Use Less Group as its business manager in 2019.
 Pippa acts as the bridge between our research programmes and the key industrial sectors.
 She oversees delivery and implementation of research across all sectors, coordinating relationships with industry partners and managing industrial deployment of demand reduction and technology innovation.
 She She has initiated three spin out companies – Structural PANDA (structural design software for reducing embodied emissions in buildings), DeepForm (A method for automotive metal forming with less production loss) and Cambridge Electric Cement (the commercial arm for the C2Z demonstrator).

-Fran O’Neill Sergent is a communications manager who has been working in climate mitigation research and strategy for almost a decade.
-She has developed the communications strategy and all multimedia materials for UK FIRES, the Use Less Group, Tick Zero and 88 Pianists.
+Fran O’Neill Sergent is a designer and communications manager who has been working in climate mitigation research for almost a decade.
+She has developed the branding, design, strategy, and all multimedia materials for UK FIRES, the Use Less Group, Tick Zero and 88 Pianists.
 She is passionate about finding new and exciting ways to communicate climate solutions to a wide audience for maximum impact.

 EPSRC Grant / CEC